Bajans are notorious for taking pride in their appearance, and they love to dress up to show off their style.

 Supermarkets and convenience stores also stock a range of local body care products like natural soaps for those conscious of chemically-based products (look out for sandalwood soap and African black soap).

 There is also Bajan sugar soap – natural glycerine soap for face and body with no added synthetic colors.
-These sugar soaps are made from pure Barbadian muscovado sugar with added coconut, olive and caster oils, and scented with high quality essential oils, ideal for sensitive skin types.
+These sugar soaps are made from pure Barbadian muscovado sugar with added coconut, olive and castor oils, and scented with high-quality essential oils, ideal for sensitive skin types.

 You will also find body care alternatives like natural African Shea butter and cocoa ‘fat’ in many stores, and these creams are especially great for moisturizing skin that has been soaking up the hot sun all day.
 It’s also good to use for dry lips and healing scar tissue.

-Coconut oil is also popular with many health conscious Bajans and visitors to the island.
-It can be used in food and cooking, and in some soaps.
+Coconut oil is also popular with many health-conscious Bajans and visitors to the island.
+It can be used in food and cooking, and some soaps.
 The oil can also be used as a skin moisturizer and for hair conditioning.

 Drinking the water from a young coconut is also known for its healing and hydration powers.
 You can buy coconut water from most supermarkets in Barbados, as well as fresh from street vendors who will cut open your coconut in front of you for a delicious thirst quencher after a day on your feet.

 The healing power of the Moringa tree is also a best kept local secret.
-The young seed pods, leaves and flowers are used as a vegetable as well as in alternative medicinal practices, providing substantial health benefits.
+The young seedpods, leaves, and flowers are used as a vegetable as well as in alternative medicinal practices, providing substantial health benefits.
 The healing properties of Moringa oil have also been well documented.
-It can be used in cooking and is great for your skin, body and hair too.
+It can be used in cooking and is excellent for your skin, body, and hair too.

 If you’re on a budget and want to get a taste (or smell) of some of the local options, you will also see various street vendors selling natural perfume oils such as frankincense and amber at bargain prices.
 Take your pick from the many oils on display, mixed by the vendor, that match many of the designer fragrances.